pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 no-schema = false
 # The character set of the schema files, containing CREATE TABLE statements;
 # only supports one of:
-#  - utf8mb4: the schema files must be encoded as UTF-8, otherwise Lightning
+#  - utf8mb4: the schema files must be encoded as UTF-8; otherwise, an error is reported.
-#             will emit errors
-#  - gb18030: the schema files must be encoded as GB-18030, otherwise
+#  - gb18030: the schema files must be encoded as GB-18030; otherwise,
-#             Lightning will emit errors
+#             an error is reported
 #  - auto:    (default) automatically detects whether the schema is UTF-8 or
 #             GB-18030.
 An error is reported if the encoding is neither.
 #  - binary:  do not try to decode the schema files